-Mentoring is one of the most rewarding professional activities you can be involved in and Mentors invariably get as much or more out of the experience than those they are mentoring.
+Mentoring is one of the most rewarding professional activities you can be involved in.
+Mentors invariably get as much or more out of the experience than those they are mentoring.

-- Bring satisfaction from contributing to the Mentee's development
+- Bring you satisfaction from contributing to the Mentee's development

-- Assist in development of mentoring and leadership skills
+- Further develop your own mentoring and leadership skills

-- Bring opportunities to reflect upon and articulate their role
+- Bring opportunities to reflect upon and articulate your role

 ITP mentoring is the perfect opportunity to give back to the professional community whilst simultaneously helping progress your own professional career.